fishi0x01/tcp-metrics/README.md

 Example: tcp-metrics yourdomain.com /your/resource

   -a, --all                  Measure everything - option1 + option2 + rtt.
   -b, --bandwidth-method-A   Measure the bandwidth with option 1, meaning the
                              first socket.read() operations are skipped in
                              order to avoid initial bursts and TCP slow-start to falsify the result.
   -c, --bandwidth-method-B   Measure the bandwidth with option 2, meaning we
                              measure beginning from the first socket.read()
                              operation.
-  -k, --skips=<Skips>        Number of socket.read() <Skips> to avoid bursting
+  -k, --skips=Skips          Number of socket.read() Skips to avoid bursting
                              and TCP slow-start to falsify the result - by default this value is 10.
 Note that a value of 0 here would be the same as using measurement option